 Existing work on EP has proposed a multitude of different solutions to those challenges.
 However, the solutions are often developed within one application domain, e.g., healthcare [125], and corresponding research area, e.g., predictive process monitoring (PPM).
 The type of event and the laws and rules governing the occurrence of events greatly differ among the application domains, e.g., large-scale weather events governed by the laws and rules of meteorology in the domain of natural disasters versus small-scale business events of a business process governed by the respective business regulations and internal procedures in the domain of business [5].
 Thus, EP research typically approaches the problem in an event-type-and domain-dependent manner [122, 161].
 Despite apparent advantages of this approach to EP, it hampers sharing EP methods and solutions across different application domains and corresponding research areas.
 Most importantly, the fragmentation in EP research significantly complicates any effort to draw a clear picture on where we are standing on our road towards applying EP methods to real-world problems and how we should proceed.
-In this article, we aim at providing a clear picture on EP research, its fragmentation, current status, and remaining challenges by taking a systems perspective.
+In this paper, we aim at providing a clear picture on EP research, its fragmentation, current status, and remaining challenges by taking a systems perspective.
 Taking a systems perspective results in a common architecture with requirements for EP methods that are generally valid across domains and that enable assessing EP methods for real-world applications.

 To illustrate the architecture at a high-level, Figure 1 depicts an intersection example from the transportation domain.
-The intersection has a road segment s_1 that is the monitored system. s_1 is depicted at two points in time: the current point in time t{now} and two different future states at a future point in time $t{\text{now}+1}$.
+The intersection has a road segment s_1 that is the monitored system. s_1 is depicted at two points in time: the current point in time t{now} and two different future states at a future point in time t{now+1} .
 The first future state is labeled with both the "future and predicted event" to which s_1 will progress without an action.
 Hence, s_1 will and is predicted to face heavy traffic without an action.
 The second future state is labeled with "future event with action", Thus, s_1 will have little traffic after an action.
 Our event prediction goal (cf. goal in Figure 1) for the intersection with road segment s_1 is to maintain little traffic for s_1 .
-Currently, event e_n ="Traffic is green at s_1 " at t{now} complies with our goal.
+Currently, event $e_n =$ "Traffic is green at s_1 " at t{now} complies with our goal.
 Event e together with the goal is observed by the observer, e.g., a video camera directed at road segment s_1 , and a user interface for setting goals.
-In general, the observer is an abstract interface between the monitored system in the real-world and the system for EP.
-Therefore, the observer typically consists of a set of sensors, user interfaces and/or application programming interfaces.
+In general, the observer typically consists of a set of sensors, user interfaces and/or application programming interfaces.

-Then, the observer sends event e_n and the goal to the input component of the generalized predictive compliance monitoring (PCM) system (cf. Table 2).
+Then, the observer sends event e_n and the goal to the input component of the generalized predictive compliance monitoring (PCM) system (cf. Figure 2).
 The input component processes the event and goal for subsequent prediction by the prediction component.
-PCM is concerned with continuously anticipating whether the monitored system complies to a goal or set of goals in the future and supporting the user in understanding and acting on the anticipated compliance status [122].
+Predictive compliance monitoring is concerned with continuously anticipating whether the monitored system complies to a goal or set of goals in the future and supporting the user in understanding and acting on the anticipated compliance status [122].
 Thus, a generalized PCM system conceptualizes EP through its input component and prediction component, i.e., the EP method is conceptualized as the prediction component.
-After
+After pre-processing and encoding the event in the input component, the prediction component, the prediction component or system is predicted to be non-compliant with our goal.